phoddie/compileDataView/readme.md

 The `endian` pragma controls how multi-byte numeric values are stored.
 The default is `"host"` which matches the host endianness at runtime.
 Other options are "little" for little-endian order and `"big"` for big-endian.
 Views that are used to only reduce the memory required for properties should not change the `endian` pragma from the default as native machine order is the most efficient.

 The numeric types that `endian` effects are `Float16`, `Float32`, `Float64`, `Int16`, `Int32`, `Uint16`, `Uint32`, `BigInt64`, and `BigUint64`.
 The `endian` pragma also controls the endianness of multi-byte integers that store bitfields.

+#### `hostendian`
+The `hostendian` pragma indicates the endianness of the host where the generated code will run.
+Values are `"big"`, `"little"`, and `"unknown"`.
+The default is `"unknown"`.
+Setting the host endian to `"big"` or `"little"` generates code which is less portable but more efficient.
+Because many embedded projects know precisely what hardware they will run on, portability is less interesting than efficiency gains.

 #### `pack`
 The `pack` pragma controls the alignment of multi-byte numeric values.
 The default is `16` which causes values to be aligned based on the size the fields they contain.
 The default is generally compatible with C and safe for all JavaScript operations.
 Supported values are `1`, `2`, `4`, `8`, and `16`.
 Passing no argument for pack (`#pragma pack()`) restores the default.